tviitanen/introduction-to-web-development/README.md

 In this project, Phaser3 library is used to develop a simple game.
 There is boot screen, mainmenu.
 From mainmenu you can start playing by clicking a button.

-In game, there is an option for user to pause game and to return to mainmenu (currently not working, game freezes).

 ### PLOT

 In the game, the goal is to collect stars.
 Each yellow star gives you 10 points.
 When all yellow stars are collected, new stars are dropped to game.
-Also, bomb is added to the game.
+Also, bomb and enemies are added to the game.
 If bomb touches you, it's game over.
-On the ground, there is an enemy tracking your location and trying to kill you.
+On the ground, there is enemies tracking your location and trying to kill you.
+You can earn points (30p) if you manage to kill an enemy by jumping over them.
 If you eat mushroom, you get sick.
 Player and enemy movement slows down and background turns green.
 Extra effort doesn't go unnoticed.
 You get double points when sick.
-You can kill enemies by jumping over them.
-You also earn points from killing enemies.
-From collecting a red star you can get more points and spawn to a new map, but it is not required to collect (new stars are dropped anyway).
-Second map has more enemies, but you get more points by collecting stars.
+From collecting a red star you can get more points (20p) and spawn to a new map, but it is not required to collect (new stars are dropped anyway).
+Second map has more enemies and is harder to play with moving platforms.

 ### DEVELOPMENT